thimslugga/centos-10-bootc/README.md

-# Obsidian for Rocky Linux
+# Obsidian for AlmaLinux

-Obsidian is a Rocky Linux bootc-based system with GNOME.
-It is designed for Rocky Linux and others to easily extend it or even just rebrand it, which is why this project doesn't change branding or settings, and is licensed under the 0BSD.
+Obsidian is an AlmaLinux bootc-based system with GNOME.
+It is designed for AlmaLinux and others to easily extend it or even just rebrand it, which is why this project doesn't change branding or settings, and is licensed under the 0BSD.

 ## Notes